zeek/zeek/doc/scripting/index.rst

    @TEST-EXEC: btest-rst-cmd bro ${DOC_ROOT}/scripting/data_struct_record_02.bro

 The example above includes a second record type in which a field is used as the data type for a set.
-Records can be reapeatedly nested within other records, their fields reachable through repeated chains of the ``$`` dereference operator.
+Records can be repeatedly nested within other records, their fields reachable through repeated chains of the ``$`` dereference operator.